dpryan79/countRepeats/README.md

-N.B., this is unlikely to work yet, I just added the expectation-maximization code and haven't even tested it yet!
+**N.B., this is unlikely to work yet, I just added the expectation-maximization code and haven't even tested it yet!**
+**This is currently not yet in a usable state!
+Don't expect it to work.**

 `countRepeats` uses libGTF and HTSlib to process groups of alignments to the genome produced by STAR.
 STAR can be run as follows to produce up to 1000 alignments for each entry: